UPPMAX/UPPMAX-documentation/docs/software/whisper.md

 2. Apply for a project for [sensitive data at Bianca](https://supr.naiss.se/round/senssmall2024/create_proposal).

 3. Register an [account for UPPMAX](https://supr.naiss.se/account/) at SUPR by clicking "Request Account at UPPMAX" button.
-You will recieve an UPPMAX username and password via email.
+You will receive an UPPMAX username and password via email.

 4. [Setup two factor authentication](https://www.uu.se/en/centre/uppmax/get-started/2-factor) for this newly created UPPMAX account.